MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/dual-region-secure-virtual-wan-global-reach.md

 ## Dual-region secure Virtual WAN traffic flows

-The following sections cover traffic flows and connectivity for Azure VMware Solution, on-premises, Azure virtual networks, and the internet when you use Global Reach.
+The following sections describe traffic flows and connectivity for Azure VMware Solution, on-premises, Azure virtual networks, and the internet when you use Global Reach.

 ### Azure VMware Solution private cloud cross-region connectivity and traffic flows